RequestNetwork/auto-comments/README.md

 - Code blocks
 - Emojis (`:tada:`)

+## Special Placeholders

+The first PR comment supports the `@<username>` placeholder, which will be automatically replaced with the PR author's username.

 ## How It Works

 1. The workflow first checks the PR author in a central job: